 A diagnosis of hyperglycemia usually involves a review of your medical history, a physical exam, and blood tests.

 The doctor will ask about your symptoms and whether you have a family history of diabetes or other risk factors associated with hyperglycemia.
-He or she will conduct a physical exam to check for symptoms of high blood sugar.
+He or she will conduct a physical exam.

 Ultimately, though, blood tests that measure blood-glucose levels are necessary to definitively diagnose hyperglycemia.
 For what’s called a “fasting blood glucose” (FBG) test, you will need to abstain from eating for 8 hours prior to the test.
-Other blood tests may include an H1C test (also known as hemoglobin A1C or glycated hemoglobin test) and an oral glucose tolerance test (OGTT).
+Other blood tests may include a hemoglobin A1C test (also known as glycated hemoglobin test) and an oral glucose tolerance test (OGTT).

 How is hyperglycemia treated?